scrapinghub/pkg-opengrok/README.md

 OpenGrok for Debian
 -------------------

-This is the packaging of OpenGrok made by ScrapingHub team.
+This is the packaging of OpenGrok made by Scrapinghub team.

 For further information about OpenGrok enter: